EarthCubeInGeo/resen/docs/installation/installation.general.rst

 Docker
 ======

-Docker CE is the recomended version of Docker to use with Resen.  `Installation instructions <https://docs.docker.com/install/>`_ can be found in the docker documentation.
+Docker CE is the recommended version of Docker to use with Resen.  `Installation instructions <https://docs.docker.com/install/>`_ can be found in the docker documentation.
 Please read installation instructions carefully!
 For convenience, some OS specific links are provided below:

 | **MacOS**: `Install Docker Desktop for Mac <https://docs.docker.com/docker-for-mac/install/>`_
 | Important!
-Docker Desktop is only for MacOS 10.10 Yosemite and later.
+Docker Desktop only supports the latest two versions of MacOS.
 Earlier versions of MacOS should install `Docker Toolbox <https://docs.docker.com/toolbox/toolbox_install_mac/>`_.

 | **Windows**: `Install Docker Desktop for Windows <https://docs.docker.com/docker-for-windows/install/>`_
 | Important!
 If you are already using virtualbox, do NOT install Docker Desktop.
 Instead, install `Docker Toolbox <https://docs.docker.com/toolbox/toolbox_install_windows/>`_.